 In 2012, Kate attended Wimbledon twice.
 For her first appearance of the year, on day nine of the tournament, she watched the gentlemen’s singles quarterfinals.

 She re-wore a cream sailor-inspired dress designed by Alexander McQueen‘s Sarah Burton.
-We first spotted the Duchess wearing the cable-knit garment during a visit to Charlottetown, Prince Edward Island, Canada during the 2011 tour.
+She first wore the cable-knit garment during a visit to Charlottetown, Prince Edward Island, Canada during the 2011 tour.

 2012 – Joseph Vanessa Dress and Joseph Nessie Jacket, both Cream